 - Bad vision can affect anyone from young kids to pensioners, and that’s why anyone with a Medicare card is entitled to an eye exam every three years at the least.

 Genetic screening (Everyone whose close family has a history of genetic disease)

 - Many diseases are hereditary in nature, and that makes it possible to test your genes to see if you are at risk for one of these conditions.
 Medicare will cover genetic testing if other tests point to you possibly having a genetic condition or if you are a first-degree relative of someone else with the condition.

 - Since age is such a major factor in hearing loss, pensioners have access to a wide range of government-subsidised services from hearing tests to hearing aids to follow-up support through the Department of Health’s Hearing Services Program.
 A few other groups can also access these services, including members of the Australian Defence Force and people receiving the Centrelink Sickness Allowance.

 Are you over 40?

 Men have specific health needs that require attention at various points throughout their lifetime.
 Unfortunately, many Australian men do not take the time required to take care of themselves by visiting the GP as often as they should.
-Many deny feeling unwell or concerned at first and would prefer to ‘shrug it off’ rather then address a health problem.
+Many deny feeling unwell and would prefer to ‘shrug it off’ rather than talk about it with their doctor.

+It might be time you had a general check-up.
 Between 45 and 64 years of age is prime time for determining patient risk factors and offering screening for health conditions.
-Multimorbidity, particularly physical–mental health comorbidity, is an important issue in mid-life years.
-Planned health checks in general practice of middle-aged adults have been demonstrated to improve the management of smoking, nutrition, alcohol and physical activity (SNAP) behavioural risk factors, screening for bowel cancer and hyperlipidaemia (high cholesterol).
+Mental wellbeing is just as important as physical problems, and they can occur at the same time.
+Planned health checks in general practice of middle-aged adults have been demonstrated to improve the management of smoking, nutrition, alcohol, and physical activity (SNAP) behavioural risk factors, screening for bowel cancer, and hyperlipidaemia (high cholesterol).

 Additional areas that may be addressed during a men’s health check include: